filipajdacic/yii2-cpanel-email-creator/README.md

 ======================================
 With this extension you will be able to easly programatically create,update,delete cPanel email accounts from your yii2 application.

+**With this component you are able to:**

+-   Create new mail accounts

+-   Change existing account disk quota

+-   Change existing accounts their passwords

+-   Delet accounts

 Installation
 ------------